• Home

 Youth 2 Israel (Y2i) was established to support students in NSW, QLD & ACT.
 Israel for Youth recognised the outstanding success of Y2i and the need for a similar organisation covering other states and territories in Australia.

-What support has been provided to date for the UJEB's Israel Experience?
+What support has been provided to date for the UJEB's Ketsev Experience?

-Over the past four years, prior to the establishment of the Israel for Youth Foundation, UJEB has received ad hoc donations from year to year.
+Prior to the establishment of the Israel for Youth Foundation, UJEB received ad hoc donations from year to year, to support students who required help to participate in Israel experiences.

 Where does Israel for Youth Foundation get funds from?

-A number of donors - families and philanthropic groups - are supporting this endowment fund.
+A number of Australian donors - families and philanthropic groups - are supporting this endowment fund.

 What level of observance do you have to have to attend the program?